 There’s a famous Roman pasta dish called cacio e pepe.
 It’s just Pecorino Romano, black pepper and sometimes butter – a simple, easy delight.
 And it’s a highlight of the menu at Marta, which specialises in Roman cuisine.
-Owner Flavio Carnevale (who also runs Popolo) uses pepper from North Queensland, Pepe Saya butter, DOP Pecorino and pasta made in house.
+Here, it’s made with pepper from North Queensland, Pepe Saya butter, DOP Pecorino and house-made tonnarelli (a thicker cousin of spaghetti).

-Although the space has a dark colour palette it’s well-lit, open-air and can provide different experiences; regular tables are complemented by a good amount of bar seating and outdoor dining.
+Although the space has a dark colour palette, it’s well-lit, open-air and can provide different experiences.
+Tables inside are complemented by a good amount of bar seating and outdoor dining space.